1jour1vin

 Wine rated (2025 guide) 100/100

 Wow!
-The aromas are so complete: blackcurrant, asphalt, violet, pencil, orange blossom and black truffle.
+The aromas are so complete: blackcurrant, asphalt, violet, pencil lead, orange blossom, and black truffle.
 A perfect nose.
-Full-bodied but supported by harmonious tannins that extend throughout the wine's length, giving it a seductive mouthfeel and persistence.
+Full-bodied but supported by harmonious tannins that extend throughout the wine, giving it a seductive palate and persistence.
 A vintage with one of the highest percentages of Cabernet Sauvignon ever recorded.
 The quintessence of a great Bordeaux without limits.
 Drink after 2028.

 Jeb Dunnuck